jmoore34/encrypted-file-system/README.md

 `0` is the metadata header file, `1` contains the first `992` bytes of (encrypted) data, `2` contains the next `992` bytes of (encrypted) data, and so on.
 Pre-encryption data padding is used such that the file size does not have to be a multiple of 992.

 The header file and each numbered content file each contain a encrypted hash of the contents.

+Random-access editing is supported; checksums and headers are automatically updated.
+This is possible to due to the choice of AES-CTR (rather than, for example, AES-CBC).